Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 As such, she had spent her time as a demon toying with the townspeople – watching them suffer and wither away from the effects of her poison.
 Their whimpers of agony and their sense of helplessness were candies in her mouth.

 But poison was not enough to stop these two.
-It was designed to make people suffer slowly, rather than a swift strike in offense.
-She would perish before it would have a strong enough effect.
+It was designed to make people suffer slowly, rather than a swift strike offensively.
+She would perish before the effects would fully kick in.
 The best she could hope for was to poison the entire grounds and wait it out in hiding.
 Hopefully, she could buy enough time.

 However, a familiar voice betrayed her.
 A swift cry sounded as a sword appeared in front of her, piercing her navel.
+As she was still looking back in fear, she had not caught the new attacker’s approach in time.
 Whether by luck or by a measure of skill, the sword happened to collide into the core within her, cracking it slightly.

-With the sword still stuck in her belly, she staggered a few steps more.
-The form in front of her followed along, grip on the sword remaining firm.
+With the sword still stuck in her belly, she staggered a few steps more, staring down at her misfortune.
+The form in front of her followed along, his grip on the sword remaining firm.
 She looked up and saw the familiar face of Roderick, her once retainer who left and joined the Royal Guards.

 He had originally done it to impress her.
 By gaining a position in the castle in which she always cast her gaze upon, he had hoped that she would recognize him.
 But in the years after leaving her domain, he finally saw how twisted her obsession had made her, nothing at all of how he perceived her in their younger days.